Frequently Asked Questions

 What are the procedures for donating books to the Library?

-To donate books and other materials, please contact the Friends of New Orleans Public Library at 504 596-2587 or email email@example.com.
+To donate books and other materials, please contact the Friends of New Orleans Public Library at email@example.com.

 How can I get a replacement library card and ensure that no one else uses my lost one?

 If you suspect your card has been stolen or lost, please visit any NOPL location.
-Bring photo identification and other proof of residency.
+Bring physical photo identification and other proof of residency or virtual ID and proof of residency.
 Your original library card number will be blocked so that it can’t be used to check out any materials.
 Your record will be updated and a replacement card will be issued at no cost.
-After that, the replacement fee is $2.00 for juvenile, student and adult cards.
+After that, the replacement fee is $1.00 for juvenile, student and adult cards.

 Can out-of-town visitors to the library access the Internet at NOPL?

-Out-of-town visitors with picture I.D. will be issued a one-hour guest pass at no charge to use the Internet workstations.
+Out-of-town visitors will be issued a one-hour guest pass at no charge to use the Internet workstations.

 How can I volunteer at the library?

 Anyone interested in volunteering may contact Human Resources at 504-596-2607.